LucyLedezma/AWS_project_bike_sharing_Ledezma_Lucia_del-Valle/project/.ipynb_checkpoints/report-checkpoint.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-First of all I realized that dataset has a datatime feature, as I learned in the clasroom , In the first moment I tried only adding the hour feature, but for standard suggesstions I splitted the date in individual parts, hour, day, month and year.
+First of all I realized that dataset has a datatime feature, as I learned in the clasroom this field ca be splitted.
+In the first moment I tried only adding the hour feature, but for standard suggesstions I splitted the date in individual parts, hour, day, month and year.
 Ref.
 Model Deployment Workflow.
 8. Data Cleasing and Feature Engeneering : datetime parser